 What Causes the Action To Change On An Acoustic Guitar

-There are a few different reasons the action might change on your acoustic guitar.
+There are a few different reasons the action might change on your acoustic guitar (relevant article: why do acoustic guitars have high action?).
 The bridge and neck of a guitar consist of a complex set of moving parts that can drift out of position over time.
 Even if you never play the guitar, the action will eventually change so much that the guitar will be unplayable.
 Fortunately, there are things you can do to slow down this process significantly.
 Here are a couple of the main reasons why the action might change:

 This is the most common cause of action changing.
 Really, it is the humidity that does most of the work, but I have included temperature since the two are highly related.
 As the temperature goes up in the summer months, the air can hold more moisture content.
 This moisture is absorbed into the wood of the guitar, causing it to expand.
 High temperature also causes some expansion and low temperatures can cause the wood to contract slightly.